bpt26/parsimony/2_optimize_starting_tree/README.md

 # Optimize starting tree

-In this folder, we evaluate the performance of [matOptimize](https://github.com/yatisht/usher), [TreeRearrange](https://github.com/yceh/usher), [IQ-TREE 2](http://www.iqtree.org/#download), and [FastTree2](http://www.microbesonline.org/fasttree/) as optimization strategies on the starting tree.
-The best tree (highest log likelihood, lowest parsimony) was chosen as a ground truth phylogeny for use in simulated data experiments.
+In this folder, we evaluate the performance of [matOptimize](https://github.com/yatisht/usher), [TreeRearrange](https://github.com/yceh/usher) (an alternate version of matOptimize), [IQ-TREE 2](http://www.iqtree.org/#download), and [FastTree2](http://www.microbesonline.org/fasttree/) as optimization strategies on the starting tree.
+A final optimized tree was chosen as the "ground truth" phylogeny for downstream analyses.

 **Input**: The "starting tree" from folder 1

-**Output**: `output/after_usher_optimized_fasttree_iter6.tree.xz`: An optimized version of the starting tree (six iterations of FastTree2 + one iteration of matOptimize).
+**Output**: `output/after_usher_optimized_fasttree_iter6.tree.xz`: An optimized version of the starting tree (six iterations of FastTree2 + one iteration of matOptimize/TreeRearrange).
 This tree is used as input in the analyses in folder 4.

 The resulting trees and logs of each analysis are available in `results`.